minvws/nl-kat-coordination/docs/source/developer-documentation/quick-start.rst

 #.
 Follow the Docker installation steps as mentioned here: `Docker Ubuntu Installation steps <https://docs.docker.com/engine/install/ubuntu/#installation-methods>`_.
 This tutorial followed the installation steps using the `apt` repository.
 Make sure that you can run the `hello-world` Docker image.

 #.
-Follow the Post-installations steps as described here: `Docker Post-installation steps <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`_.
+Follow the post-installations steps as described here: `Docker post-installation steps <https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user>`_.
 Make sure that the Docker `hello-world` image can run as a normal (non-root) user.

 #.
 Install missing Ubuntu packages.